fecgov/openFEC/CONTRIBUTING.md

 ## Team Processes

-* Use PEP8 as the coding standard for Python.
+* Use PEP8 as the coding standard for Python (but don't worry about fitting lines within 79 characters).
 * Pull requests for all commits, even typos.
 * Don't merge your own pull request.
 Find a friend to review your code and merge your pull request.
 * Pull requests contain some tests.
 Ideally they would contain decent test coverage.